MikeWise2718/updatedirdates/UpdateDirDates-Specs.md

 9 August 2025 - Mike Wise

 # Purpose
-These are specs for an "UpdateDirDates" App - it sets modified dates on a set of directories to accurately reflect the latest modified dates of the files in that directory or in sub-directories.
-These will sometimes get out of synchronization when directories are copied or files are delete.
+These are specs for an "UpdateDirDates" App - it sets modified dates on a set of directories to accurately reflect the latest modified dates of the files (not subdirectories) in that directory or in sub-directories.
+Only actual file modification times are considered, not subdirectory modification times which may have incorrect copy dates.
+These will sometimes get out of synchronization when directories are copied or files are deleted.

 # Tech and Structure